bluniv/CWC23-Team-of-the-Tournament/README.md

 # CWC23 Team of the Tournament
 After a very exciting edtion of the Cricket World Cup 2023 many fans are left wondering what the best 11 players of the tournament in a single team would look like.
 Well, you can find the answers in this project.

-Table of Contents
+*Table of Contents
-Overview
+1.Overview

-Table of Contents
+2.Table of Contents
-Data Collection
+3.Data Collection
-Data Preprocessing
+4.Data Preprocessing
-Player Classification
+5.Player Classification
-Ranking and Selection Criteria
+6.Ranking and Selection Criteria
-Team Formation
+7.Team Formation
-Wicketkeeping Batsman
+8.Wicketkeeping Batsman
-Team of the Tournament
+9.Team of the Tournament
-Visualization
+10.Visualization
-Documentation and Reporting
+11.Documentation and Reporting
-Validation
+12.Validation

 Overview
 This project is a data-driven analysis to determine the Team of the Tournament for the Cricket World Cup 2023 (CWC23) held in India.
 The goal was to form a balanced team with specific player roles, including 5 batsmen, 1 allrounder, 5 bowlers, and a wicketkeeping batsman among the top 5 batsmen.